 When my child was three, we missed a swim lesson.
 When we arrived for the makeup session, she seemed confused and disappointed.
 When I asked why she seemed upset, she said, “You said there would be makeup at this lesson.
 There’s no lip gloss or glitter eyes anywhere!”
 I learned that day how important it is to set expectations for activities.

 Kids aren’t always familiar with experiences we can describe in a few words.
 “You have your first swim lesson tomorrow,” is fairly straightforward to adults.
 Adults know that kids will likely go off with an instructor while mom or dad watches from the bleachers.
+However, children might be more nervous than we realize.

 For a child, the first experience of weightlessness, holding their breath, and the cold water can be a lot to overcome.
 Read a selection of children's books that have their favorite characters conquering water.